chaimleib/resume/resume.md

 **Re-architected and migrated evernote.com from PHP with AWS to Go with Google App Engine** over 6 months: It has lasted for five years and is still going strong (four previous attempts by other devs lived on average 18 months each).

-* Designed and implemented Go, JSON content and HTML template organization to encourage modularizing and reusing HTML components.
+* Designed and implemented HTML template system and compatibility checkers to ensure that all JSON data remains valid with the templates even when templates change.
-* Shell script, Node.js and Go tooling for deploy, preview, unit test, data-code consistency test, and code quality (npm/yarn, webpack, nvm/fnm, bash/zsh, rsync, node-sass/Dart SASS, prettier, eslint, goimports, golint-ci).
-* Crownpeak CMS support for codeless website content updates (C#, command-line SSH/SFTP, Google Cloud Compute+Storage).
+* Codeless (and engineer-less) content updates via Crownpeak CMS (C#, command-line SSH/SFTP, Google Cloud Compute+Storage).
-  * Connected to in-house semi-automated translations platform via Google Cloud Compute instance as an adapter server.
-  * Created Mac/Linux command-line tool in Go, to modify and query pages on the CMS.
-The web GUI was too slow, and this allowed scripting hundreds of actions at once, normally inconvenient or impossible using the restricted C# API alone.
-Discovered and implemented undocumented functions of the Crownpeak Connect API via the Chome Network inspector.
+  * Created command-line tool in Go (Mac/Linux) to modify and query pages and C# sources on the CMS
+  * Designed and built microservice to automate translation updates in 26 languages
+  * Adapter microservices to take SFTP from CMS and mirror changes to git and Google Cloud Storage
+  * Automatic Slack notifications for file changes (Google Cloud Storage, Google Cloud Pub/Sub, Google Key Management Service, Go, Slack API)
+* New tooling for deploy, preview, unit test, and code quality (Go, yarn, webpack, nvm/fnm, bash/zsh, rsync, node-sass/Dart SASS, prettier, eslint, goimports, golint-ci).
 * Created chainable command-line search tools in bash shell script to list assets related by (e.g.) shared JS sources, HTML template files, URLs, etc. It answers frequent questions like "Which pages use this HTML component?" or the inverse, or "Which translation languages are available for this URL?" etc. (bash, awk, grep, sed, jq/yq, xargs, etc.)
 * Implemented caching and exponential backoff and retry for server-side requests in Go.
-* GeoIP lookups for country-specific sales events in Go.
+* GeoIP lookups (e.g. for country-specific sales events), automatically updated weekly (Jenkins, Go, MaxMindDB, Google Cloud Pub/Sub)
-* Configured site health monitoring and reliability engineering using Google StackDriver logs, Google BigQuery logging, Pingdom, DataDog and PagerDuty.
+* Configured site health monitoring and reliability engineering (Google StackDriver logs, Google BigQuery logging, Pingdom, DataDog and PagerDuty)
-* Analytics via Google Analytics Commerce and Google BigQuery.
+* Analytics (Google Analytics: Commerce, Google BigQuery)

 **Content Delivery Network (CDN)**: created from scratch using Google Cloud Storage.
 For images in Iterable promo email campaigns.